Content: Discussion of genderqueer identity, sexual abuse, gender roles, and sexuality.

 Here is being able to say, without fear and with a great deal of pride, that I am genderqueer femme.
 I’m discovering that the only cues I need to follow when it comes to my identity are my own.

-I’m genderqueer because my experience of gender doesn’t conform to a binary definition.
+My gender doesn’t conform to a binary definition, that is why I’m genderqueer.
 There’s no one feeling within me, but a collage of experiences grounded in a body that I’ve learned to love.
 To me, gender isn’t a static, immutable experience but something that flows together like the movements of a symphony.